About Kingston Hill

 • KHA is a very close community of learners.

-• Students work with other classrooms and teachers on a regular basis through reading buddies, in-school Exploratory Learning Programs, after-school programs, regular school-wide events, and events from our fabulous PTO.
+• Students work with other classrooms and teachers on a regular basis through reading buddies, in-school Exploratory Learning Programs, after-school programs, regular school-wide events, and events coordinated with our PTO.

 • KHA is an inclusion school this means that all students are welcome in age-appropriate, regular classes and are supported to learn, contribute, and participate in all aspects of school life.